For use after you've reviewed all of the topics covered in the Writing & Style Guide, we offer the following as an everyday quick reference guide.

 - Avoid web clichés.
 Don't use terms like "click here," "welcome to our page" or "in the menu to your left."

-- Provide good alt text and ensure documents are accessible to those using assistive technologies.
+- Provide good alt text and ensure documents are accessible to those using assistive technologies — or better yet, move the content from your document to a webpage.

 - Give every page a title.
 Teasers are a great way to elaborate the purpose of the page.